hypernormalisation/zeal/ret_prios.md

 So it seems like the sim places JoW/HoW/CS in a league of their own with regards to prio most of the time.
 DS and Consecrate slot in nicely below that, with Exo and HW propping up the bottom of the table.

-But... the effects can be quite marginal.

 # Using these to develop a standard prio
 So with that in mind, I think the following are worth adopting for a "standard rotation":

 ### Keep HoW at #1
-Hammer of Wrath is well represented as top ranking among the very best prios.
+Hammer of Wrath is well represented as the top ranking among the very highest performing prios.

 There is, imo, no reason to not ever prio HoW as your top ability.
 It's your hardest hitting ability by some way post bug-fix, and its cooldown is relatively short at 6s; even shorter while wings is up if you glyph AW.

 The effects of cooldown clash are going to be relatively low over a short execute phase where you are saturated with abilities, so you only really care about maximising the number of high-impact casts before the fight ends in an execute phase.
+So, get HoW off cooldown quickly and use it often.
+This goes doubly so if you glyph AW, which is looking very powerful atm.

 ### Keep JoW at #2
 2. Even accounting for us constraining Judgement to the top 3 ranks due to mana concerns, it is still very very well represented at the top 2 spots.
 It hits extremely hard due to its high base damage and your Fanatacism talent boosting its base dps.
 Hoever, the tradeoff between CS and judge appears to not amount to a whole lot.
 If you prio CS higher, it's very short 4s cooldown probably gives you slightly more casts on average, which can overcome the higher damage Judgement.

-However, given when you approach a boss, you can cast JoW at range as you close in.
-For some bosses you rocketboot in so the effect is marginal, but on many fights you want to save boots to cheese some mechanic.
+However, when you approach a boss, you can cast JoW at range as you close in.
+For some bosses you rocketboot in so the effect is marginal, but on many fights you want to save boots to cheese a particular fight mechanic.
 You get only one cast of them on any but the absolute longest of multi-phase fights.

-As such, I think having JoW fixed at #2 will result in your opening sequence of casts naturally lend itself to syncing up with the prio over the majority of the fight.
+As such, I think having JoW fixed at #2 will result in your opening sequence of casts naturally lend itself to syncing up with the prio over the majority of the fight, and result in you getting slightly more casts off overall.

 ### Keep CS at #3
 In most setups, the sim and Sulis' tool show the value of keeping your CS on its short 4s cooldown.
 It's definitely better than any alternatives for this slot, especially when the Libram buff is taken into account.

 ### Consecrate and DS at #4/#5
 There appears to be very little difference between Consecrate and DS over the prios.
 Over the top prios, they have exactly the same average position.
+They have almost exactly the same damage-per-cast/cooldown ratio.
+Not much in it.

-There is, however, something to be said in real-life terms for having consecrate be on a higher priority:
+There is, however, something to be said in real-life terms for having Consecrate be on a higher priority:
 1 - If you cast it first on your opener, it is already doing full consecrate damage.
 DS's damage is partially tied up in a SoV proc, which on opener is still stacking.
-By delaying DS a little, you'll get another melee off to stack vengeance before you cast your first DS for a bit more SoV damage, usually 3 stacks vs 2 stacks.
+By delaying DS a little, you'll reliably get another melee off to stack vengeance before you cast your first DS for a bit more SoV damage, usually 3 stacks vs 2 stacks.
-2 - When you get into execute phase, you want to avoid a situation where you're in the last few GCDs with only consecrate left to cast, when you're only going to get a few ticks off before the fight ends.
-Having it as a higher prio keeps it on cooldown in execute phase more often, so you're more likely to have a high impact instant-damage ability like DS or Exo to use as an alternative.
+2 - When you get into execute phase, you want to avoid a situation where you're in the last few GCDs with only Consecrate left to cast, when you're only going to get a few ticks off before the fight ends.
+Having it as a higher prio keeps it on cooldown in execute phase more often, so you're more likely to have a high impact instant-damage ability like DS or Exorcism to use as an alternative.

 ### Exo and HW at #6/#7
 With these abilities, it ultimately just comes down to their extremely long cooldowns yielding a very marginal increase to Effective Cooldown if you prio them below everything else.

+If you see a sim prio one close to the top, you're probably running into N cast edge effects.
+My advice would be to ignore them.

-In execute, just be aware that Exo hits harder than a CS, so if you have the choice of one or another before the boss will die, cast the Exo.
+In execute, just be aware that Exo hits harder than a CS, so if you have the choice of one or another before you think the boss will die, cast the Exo.

 # Appendix: Top 100 sequences

+For the masochists:

 3873.2733: [HammerOfWrath,CrusaderStrike,Judgement,Consecration,DivineStorm,HolyWrath,Exorcism]
 3873.0289: [HammerOfWrath,Judgement,CrusaderStrike,DivineStorm,Consecration,Exorcism,HolyWrath]